schubi2/autoyast_test/README.md

   * Building KVM images by using AutoYaST profiles.
   * Checking these KVM images with rspec tests.
-  * Generating own test boot ISOs with own built RPMs or the newest one from OBS.
+  * Generating own installation ISOs with own built RPMs or the newest one from OBS.

 Installation